goshennetwork/goshen-node/README.md

 - l2 client do not start ethereum protocol, which used to keep state right with other nodes
 - l2 client do not start p2p server, which used to communicate with other nodes.
 - l2 client do not update provide `PublicNetAPI`
-- when attempt to create new block, always try to execute l1 pending queue tx first, and max l1 pending queue num is limited by block gasLimit(though some of them maybe consume no gas)
+- l2 client work: when attempt to create new block, always try to execute l1 pending queue tx first, and max l1 pending queue num is limited by block gasLimit(though some of them may consume no gas)
-- l2 client register sync service to keep state update to date with l1
+- l2 client register sync service to sync l1 contract information
-- l2 client ensure queue nonce must >= 1<<63, and do not check queue nonce when run in evm, ensure all queue txs will be contained in block.
+- l2 client ensure queue nonce must >= 1<<63, and do not check queue nonce when run in evm.
-- l2 client register witness service and provide `l2_getPendingTxBatches` rpc to get pending batch in RollupInputChain. witness service check the **order and timestamp**  of l1 tx with tx in l2 block
+- l2 client register witness service and provide `l2_getPendingTxBatches` rpc to get pending batch in RollupInputChain. witness service process the input on l1 `RollupInputChain`, and generate a list of blocks.Sequencer ensure the blocks is same with local blocks, Verifier just save blocks to local.
+  - l2 client in verifier mode can not mine
   - todo: write web3.js to provide js of l2
 - **todo: provide necessary api**